-All of the components of a sharded database that are involved in directing connection requests to shards maintain a routing table that contains a list of chunks hosted by each shard and ranges of hash values associated with each chunk.
+All of the components of a distributed database that are involved in directing connection requests to shards maintain a routing table that contains a list of chunks hosted by each shard and ranges of hash values associated with each chunk.
 To determine where to route a particular database request, the routing algorithm applies the hash function to the provided value of the sharding key, and maps the calculated hash value to the appropriate chunk, and then to a shard that contains the chunk.

-The number of chunks in a sharded database with system-managed sharding can be specified when the shard catalog is created.
+The number of chunks in a distributed database with system-managed data distribution can be specified when the shard catalog is created.
 If not specified, the default value, 120 chunks per shard, is used.
-Once a sharded database is deployed, the number of chunks can only be changed by splitting chunks.
+Once a distributed database is deployed, the number of chunks can only be changed running split chunk operations.